amyylin1/Drops_of_Jupyter/README.md

 The team used Jupyter Notebook, Python, Pandas and Numpy to extract, transform the data and load to SQL database.
 In this process we explored the data with the support of the data Summary and Codebook to translate the coded categorical data.
 Then using Tableau we visualized the data in a series of pie charts and graphs.
 Further analysis was completed using Machine Learning and Logistic Regression.

 ### Database Storage
 PGAdmin is the tool we used for our database.
 We imported, cleaned, and transformed CSVs using Pandas and integrated the data into our other analysis tools.
-PgAdmin4 was also be used to perform analysis.
-The images below include first: the ERD, which illustrates the structure of Database.
+PgAdmin4 was also used to perform analysis.
+The images below include first: the ERD, which illustrates the structure of th database.
 Then, the second image is presented to depict a join query that joins our tables so a user can compare socioeconomic demographics alongside an individual's health status.

 ![ERD](https://github.com/DaniliukK95/Drops_Of_Jupyter/blob/e1182de36d7d52bbcd8f819ee655abede02891bf/images/ERD_12_21_22.png)